 It was at Coal Point that he learned the benefits of flash freezing fish that had been handled properly by the fisherman.
 Frozen fish had the reputation of being inferior to fresh.
 However, Matt learned that this was because most fish mongers were holding fresh fish as long as they could and then freezing it before it spoiled.
-But, if your fisherman takes a fresh salmon that has been bled and iced on the boat, vacuum packs it and freezes it within hours of being caught, you get a consistent product that is as good or better than fish sold fresh.
+But, if your fisherman takes a fresh salmon that has been bled and iced on the boat, vacuum packs it and freezes it within hours of being caught, you get a consistent product that is better than fish sold fresh.

 In 2004 Matt bought the F.V.
 “BLUE OX” and started fishing in the Upper Cook Inlet.
 He fishes with his three sons George, Sam and Leo on the “Blue Ox” during the salmon season.
 The Cook Inlet has the best road access of any fishery which makes it possible for Matt to custom-pack his own catch instead of being forced to sell to the cannery.
 By caring for the fish throughout the entire process, Matt insures that the customers get the very best product.